rasmuspjohansson/catalogue/README.md

 A structured sketch of what to include in a catalogue of machine-learning models and datasets.

-If you have suggestions to changes , please make a git hub pull request
+If you have suggestions for changes, please make a GitHub pull request.

 ---

-## wo to contact reagrding this model/dataset
+## Who to contact regarding this model/dataset
-  email
+Email:

+---

 ## ML Task